-- Every script begins with #!/bin/bash (or alternative for another shells, Perl, ...) - Add any commands you like... - Every script should end with exit (but it is not necessary) - After writing the script, add execution permission ( $\frac{\text{chmod } + x}{\text{chmod } + x}$ noninteractive.sh) - Launch with ./noninteractive.sh - The most simple script:
+- Every script begins with #!/bin/bash (or alternative for another shells, Perl, ...) - Add any commands you like... - Every script should end with exit (but it is not necessary) - After writing the script, add execution permission (chmod +x noninteractive.sh) - Launch with ./noninteractive.sh - The most simple script:

 '''

-1 #!/bin/bash
+#!/bin/bash

-2 # Simple non-interactive script - no communication with user
+Simple non-interactive script - no communication with user

-3 # only list of commands
+only list of commands - prints user name, date and $PATH

-4 echo "Hi, $USER, today is 'date' and your PATH is $PATH."
+cho "Hi, $USER, today is $(date) and your PATH is $PATH."

-5 echo
+cho

-6 exit
+exit

 '''